The spiritual development of pupils is shown by their:

 - willingness to participate in and respond positively to artistic, musical, sporting and cultural opportunities

-- interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.
+- interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept and respect diversity.
+This is shown by their respect and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities

 To foster cultural development, the school aims to provide pupils with opportunities to: